blackbaud/skyux-icons/README.md

    - `@skyux/icons` package version
    - the major version in the CDN URL in `SkyIconSvgResolverService`
 3. Release the monorepo
-4. Update the docs SPA and omnibar
+4. Update the docs SPA and omnibar SPA packages

 ## Maintenance